 - Protect yourself and your family.

-- If you purchased a policy with another company through an Allstate agent, you should contact your agent or call 1-888-213-0085, option 6, for further information.
+- If you purchased a policy with another company through an Allstate agent, contact your agent or call 1-888-213-0085.

-Your policy may provide for Additional Living Expenses when your home is unlivable due to a covered loss.
-Ask your agent or catastrophe claims specialist if your policy has this provision.
+Your policy may provide for additional living expenses if your home is unlivable due to a covered loss.
+Ask your agent or catastrophe claims team member if your policy has this provision.

-Your catastrophe claim specialist will contact you and determine if a damage inspection is needed or if your loss can be settled by phone.
-When an inspection is required we schedule an appointment as quickly as possible, but we usually schedule appointments for customers with the most extensive damages first.
+Your catastrophe claims team member will contact you and determine if a damage inspection is needed or if your loss can be settled by phone.
+When an inspection is required, we schedule an appointment as quickly as possible, but we usually schedule appointments for customers with the most extensive damages first.

 Yes, you must wait to begin repairs until we have completed an inspection and properly assessed covered damages.
 However, you do not have to wait for Allstate to inspect your property or settle your loss to select a contractor who can repair the damage.

 No, you decide how best to replace your personal property and to repair your home's damage.
-Allstate does not recommend contractors following a catastrophe since they are often overwhelmed by the number of properties needing repairs and may not be able to meet their normal service level.
+Allstate does not recommend contractors following a catastrophe.

 - Talk with friends or family members who have recently had satisfactory repair work completed.